23W-GBAC/Shutter101/Automation.md

 - [x] To polish the "auto generate description" script to make it reusable.
 - [x] Try to merge the script of Resize Image and Auto Generate Description.

+#### My Script vs Manual Input (FEB 6, 2024)

+"Passau" album was used to caculate the time difference for manual input and with the use of the script.
+The gallery contain 9 photos.
+With fetching the image description, I need to open each photos and check the metadata in the summary description, which is also time consuming.
+4 minutes and 5 seconds is what I need to get the metadata of 9 photos,  with the script it is just 4.18 seconds.
+For the creation of my base mardkdown file and  if I manually input everything, the required for me is 10 minutes and 45 seconds.
+A huge difference if I use a script which took only 1 second!!
+Around 14 minutes and 44 seconds of my time is  save if using the script for 9 photos.

+*Note: Revision Feb.6, 2024*

+*The code above will no longer exist as seperate script, I revised it and combine all the automation into 1 script The new code is posted in blog post 3.
 ______

 ### UPDATE 3 | Dec.22, 2023

 ##### ORGANIZE AUTOMATICALLY NEWLY ADDED COLLECTION OF IMAGES INCLUDING AUTOMATIC SELECTING OF THE THUMBNAIL.

 To answer my previous issue, I poslished and combined the previous scripts of resizing and the meta data extraction into one script.
-This  script (**Resize and Meta Data Extraction with div tag.sh**) will be run only once at the beginning when I initially copy my new images.
+This  script (**Resize and Meta Data Extraction with div tag.sh**) will be run only once at the beginning when I create new album in the photogallery.
 It will also create the necessary markdown files that I will be using later for my portfolio.
 I also change the format of my photogallery container, I used html tag like figure and figure tag to customize the layout of the images.
-There will be two version of my scripts one with pure markdown fomart and the other is with html tags.
+There will be two version of my scripts one with pure markdown format and the other is with html tags.

-In addition to that, I have also included a feature where it will also automatically insert the new collection to my [photogallery](https://23w-gbac.github.io/Shutter101/photogallery.html) by using **grep** and **sed**.
-Grep will ceck if the collection is already in the photo gallery if not then it will run sed.
+In addition to that, I have also included a feature where it will also automatically insert the new album to my [photogallery](https://23w-gbac.github.io/Shutter101/photogallery.html) by using **grep** and **sed**.
+Grep will ceck if the album is already in the photo gallery if not then it will run sed.
 Sed will then search my insertion point which will be the "</div>", it will insert the new figure tag before the </div>.

 ```
 figuretag=$"	<figure>\n\t\t<img src='/Shutter101/photos/$(basename "$(pwd)")/img/$photocover' alt='$photocover'>\n\t\t<figcaption><a href='/Shutter101/photos/$(basename "$(pwd)")/$(basename "$(pwd)").html'>$(basename "$(pwd)")</a></figcaption>\n\t</figure>"